Jose B. Falck-Zepeda

 Texas A&M University

 David M. Stelly holds joint appointments with Texas A&M University and Texas A&M AgriLife Research.
 He is a professor in the Department of Soil and Crop Sciences and has over 30 years of professional experience in breeding of diploid and polyploid crops, germplasm introgression, reproductive biology and cytology, cytogenetics, genetics, and genomics.
-The research, breeding, and graduate-education programs under Dr. Stelly’s guidance emphasize use of naturally occurring germplasm for crop improvement.
-Common elements of the research are wild-species germplasm introgression, chromosome substitution, ploidy manipulations, conventional cytogenetics and fluorescence in situ hybridization, genetic analysis, marker development, marker assisted selection, reproductive cytology and genetics, and various types of genome mapping (linkage, BAC physical, and radiation hybrid), sequencing, and their integration.
+The research, breeding, and graduate-education programs under Dr. Stelly’s guidance have emphasized use of naturally occurring germplasm for crop improvement.
+Common elements of the research are wild-species germplasm introgression, chromosome manipulations and substitution, ploidy manipulations, conventional and molecular cytogenetics, genetic analysis, marker development, marker-assisted selection, reproductive cytology and genetics, and various types of genome mapping (linkage, BAC physical, and radiation hybrid mapping), sequencing, and their integration.
 Most of his work has been devoted to genetic improvement of Upland cotton, but some of it is devoted to developing a platform for wide hybridization of sorghum and creation of new energy crops.
-Dr. Stelly has served Texas A&M through its Council for Principal Investigators, helping to spawn and now serving on the university’s Whole-System Genome Initiative and codirecting his department’s core AgriGenomics Laboratory.
-He recently served as president and is now past-president of the National Association of Plant Breeders.
-He was the first elected chair of the International Cotton Genome Initiative (ICGI) and was recently re-elected as cochair (chair-elect) of ICGI.
-Dr. Stelly received his MS in plant breeding and cytogenetics from Iowa State University and his BS in genetics and PhD in plant breeding and plant genetics from the University of Wisconsin-Madison.
+Dr. Stelly has served Texas A&M through its Council for Principal Investigators (CPI), helping to spawn and now serving on the Texas A&M Institute for Genome Sciences and Society (TIGSS) and codirecting his department’s faculty-driven core AgriGenomics Laboratory.
+He served a number of years ago as the first elected chair of the International Cotton Genome Initiative (ICGI) and also served as president of the National Association of Plant Breeders (NAPB).
+He was re-elected and now serving again as Chair of ICGI.
+Dr. Stelly received his MS in Plant Breeding and Cytogenetics from Iowa State University and his BS in Genetics and PhD in Plant Breeding and Plant Genetics from the University of Wisconsin-Madison.

 C. N. Stewart, Jr.